zeyn-app/PatikadevJavascript/project1/README.md

 # PatikadevJavascript
-The javascript projects assign from Patika are shown here.

 It's simply a screen that displays the current time and day by asking you for your name at login and then placing that name on the welcome screen.